Skip to main content

 Tools

-Management Networks
+Management networks

-Install ufw and jq1
+Install ufw and jq

 sudo apt install -y ufw jq